Logo: Strategy for a feminist development policy

 Copyright© BMZ

-Gender equality Feminist development policy for sustainable development
+Gender equality Feminist development policy – for just and strong societies worldwide

 Strong women – strong societies